PuchatekwSzortach/CarND-MPC-Project/notes.md

 #### cte scale = 100, epsi scale = 100, actuation cost terms included, delay included
 Adding actuation delay immediately wrecks havoc with the model.
 It immediately starts wobbling around the track and falls off it after a few seconds.

-To help us tackle delay problem, we can try to predict car state after actuation delay and set that to initial state for MPC solver.
-Since we don't know steering and acceleration values, we will ignore them.
-Also as we aligned x-axis to where car faces, we only need to compute change in car x position due to longitudinal velocity.
-Then we also calculate cte and epsi at new x position.
+To help us tackle delay problem, we predict car state after actuation delay and set that to initial state for MPC solver.
+New state can be computed based on vehicle model equations.

-Updating model that way indeed helps it drive better, but it still wobbles and eventually falls off the track, though after a significantly longer distance than before.

-Therefore next step was to scale up cte and epsi cost gains again.
-I chose to simply increase them 10-folds.
+Now there is a slight change I made to vehicle update equations here.
+Vehicle model we were taught in the class didn't consider effects of longitudinal and radial acceleration on car position after time delay.
+I included effect of longitudinal and radial acceleration when predicting intial vehicle position after an actuation delay.
+It would be even better to use that model for solver too, but I didn't do so.

+Resulting model was better than original model that didn't account for delay, but it still drove off the track after a few dozen metres.
+Its steering actuations very widely jumping between extreme left and right steering.
+To solve that I significantly increased angle-related cost terms, that is epsi cost, cost minimizing steering and cost smoothing steering.
+I made some minor changes to acceleration gains as well.

-#### cte scale = 1000, epsi scale = 1000, actuation cost terms included, delay included
+#### Final parameters: cte scale = 100, epsi scale = 2000, steering minimization scale = 10000, acceleration minimization scale = 10, steering smoothness scale = 10000, acceleration smoothness scale = 1
-This didn't help at all.
-In fact previous gains seemed to give somewhat better results.
-Since model was swining too wildely, I decided to bump up cost terms due to steering changes.

-I kept on bumping steering terms costs up to 100.
-At that point model behaved better and was able to drive till first turn.
-Increasing steering terms further didn't help.
+With above cost gains model drives smoothly around the whole track.